 Specialty Foods Packaging: 5 Do’s and Don’ts

 Whether you’re launching a new product and are designing packaging for the first time, or you have updated your brand and need to rework your packaging to match – the task can be daunting.
-From branding to claims to nutrition panels and materials, there are so many things to consider – and the stakes (aka costs) are high.
+From branding to claims to nutrition panels and materials, there are so many things to consider when marketing a specialty food brand – and the stakes (aka costs) are high.

 To make the most of your investment, take it slow and do your research thoroughly.
 As they say in construction – measure twice, cut once.
 Not sure where to start?
 Here are 5 Do’s and Don’ts we’ve learned in nearly 20 years of package design work.